litmuschaos/litmus-docs/website/docs/concepts/probes.md

 - **interval**: The period between subsequent retries
 - **probePollingInterval**: The time interval for which continuous probe should be sleep after each iteration
 - **initialDelaySeconds**: Represents the initial waiting time interval for the probes.
-- **stopOnFailure**: It can be set to true/false to stop or continue the experiment execution after probe fails
+- **stopOnFailure**: It can be set to true/false to stop or continue the fault execution after probe fails

 :::note
-If probe needs any additional RBAC permissions other than the experiment's serviceAccount `(<experiment-name>-sa)` permissions, then the additional permissions should be provided inside the corresponding Role/ClusterRole bind with the serviceAccount `(<experiment-name>-sa)`.
+If probe needs any additional RBAC permissions other than the fault's serviceAccount `(<fault-name>-sa)` permissions, then the additional permissions should be provided inside the corresponding Role/ClusterRole bind with the serviceAccount `(<fault-name>-sa)`.
 :::

 ---